Ganesh-Patel/Spendkey-Assignment/README.md

 2. **Product Listing Page** - Products for selected category (including subcategories)
 3. **Cart Page** - Display cart items with name, quantity, unit price, and total cost
 4. **Product Detail Page** - Product details with related products

+### Bonus Features
+- **Related Products** - Shows related products on product detail page
+- **Client-side Filtering & Sorting** - Filter by price range, availability, and sort by name/price/availability

+## Test User Credentials

+- **Email:** user-test@example.com
+- **Password:** password123

+You can use these credentials to log in, or register a new user via the signup page.

+## How to Register and Login

+1. **Register a new user:**
+   - Go to the signup page (`/signup`)
+   - Fill in your details (username, email, password, etc.)
+   - Click "Sign Up" to create your account
+   - You'll be automatically logged in after successful registration

+2. **Login with existing credentials:**
+   - Go to the login page (`/login`)
+   - Use the test credentials above or your own registered account
+   - Click "Login" to access the application

+3. **Browse and shop:**
+   - Browse categories and products
+   - Add items to your cart
+   - Use filtering and sorting options
+   - Complete your purchase

 ## Database Schema